 On three separate occasions, the Food Bank has outgrown warehouse space.
 In 1985, the organization distributed just under 1 million pounds of food to a network of nearly 100 agencies.
 In 1996, distribution rose to 6.5 million pounds of food to a family of 480 private, emergency feeding programs and sister food banks (1 million pounds of which was disaster relief in the wake of Hurricane Fran).

 1999 brought Hurricane Floyd to eastern North Carolina, and with it, the Food Bank's largest distribution ever.
 The devastation caused by the flooding after Hurricane Floyd was identified as the worst ever in North Carolina's history.
 The Food Bank of Central & Eastern North Carolina distributed 18.8 million pounds of food in fiscal year 1999-2000.

-Today, the Food Bank of Central & Eastern North Carolina is a nonprofit organization that has provided food for people at risk of hunger in 34 counties in central and eastern North Carolina for more than 30 years.
+Today, the Food Bank of Central & Eastern North Carolina is a nonprofit organization that has provided food for people at risk of hunger in 34 counties in central and eastern North Carolina for more than 35 years.
 The Food Bank serves a network of more than 800 partner agencies such as soup kitchens, food pantries, shelters, and programs for children and adults through distribution centers in Durham, Greenville, New Bern, Raleigh, the Sandhills (Southern Pines), and Wilmington.
-In fiscal year 2012-2013, the Food Bank distributed nearly 52 million pounds of food and non-food essentials through these agencies.
-Sadly, hunger remains a serious problem in central and eastern North Carolina.
+In fiscal year 2013-2014, the Food Bank distributed more than 53 million pounds of food and non-food essentials through these agencies.
+Sadly, food insecurity remains a serious problem in central and eastern North Carolina.
 In these counties, more than 651,000 people struggle to access nutritious and adequate amounts of food necessary for an active and healthy life.